Best Secured Business Loans in December 2025

 A secured loan is a type of small business financing where the borrower pledges collateral to help minimize lender risk.

-Collateral is typically an asset that the lender can seize if you default on the loan.
-For small businesses, assets like equipment, cash savings or real estate will often serve as collateral for secured business loans.
+Collateral is typically an asset the lender can seize if you default on the loan.
+For small businesses, assets like equipment, cash savings or real estate can often serve as collateral for secured business loans.

-Since the collateral acts as a guarantee for the funds, startup businesses and businesses with bad credit may have better success obtaining a secured business loan over an unsecured loan.
+Since the collateral acts as a guarantee for the funds, startup businesses and businesses with bad credit may have better success obtaining a business loan with collateral over an unsecured loan.

 How to secure a business loan